Classical analogue to the Kitaev model and Majorana-like topological bound states: Classical analogue Kitaev chain

 In the dimerized mechanical lattice, consider an admissible state vector whose motion only localizes at a single particle, while all others are fixed, i.e., $\mathbf{X}=(0,\dots,p_j,\dots,0;0,\dots,x_j,\dots,0)$ or $\mathbf{X}=(0,\dots,q_j,\dots,0;0,\dots,y_j,\dots,0)$.
 Substituting into Eq.~(\ref{eq:hamdi}) gives the ``on-site energy'' at the specific particle site,

 where the effect of staggered spring constants $\epsilon$ is canceled by two neighboring springs, resulting in a equivalent spring constant $2\kappa_0$, and only $r$ appears in the kinetic energy term.
-The same terms can be rewritten in terms of $a_j^\pm$, $b_j^\pm$, and $r$ by using the transformation rules in Eqs.~(\ref{eq:ajbj}), obtaining
+The same terms can be rewritten via $a_j^\pm$, $b_j^\pm$, and $r$ by using the transformation rules in Eqs.~(\ref{eq:ajbj}), obtaining

 Note that when $r=0$, they reduce to

 which is reminiscent of the on-site energy of a quantum mechanical system.

 These ``on-site energy'' terms represent part of the total Hamiltonian shown in Eq.~(\ref{eq:hamdi}).
 The remaining terms are the inter-particle terms $-(1+\epsilon)\kappa_0\, x_j y_j$ and $-(1-\epsilon)\kappa_0\, x_{j+1} y_j$ found in the second line of Eq.~(\ref{eq:hamdi}).
 They can be expressed in terms of the analogue ``hopping'' and ``superconducting'' terms {defined} as